KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Myke is interested in "how computers could change the arts and humanities and especially music [his] field... history, theory, and composition."

-Standard paradigm: apply CS knowledge to other fields to grow knowledge.
+The standard paradigm is to apply CS knowledge to other fields to grow knowledge.

 Myke saw the opposite.
 Arts and humanities-inspired applications could make knowledge flow in the reverse to CS and programming.